-It isn’t true that only people born with a silver spoon get to become rich.
-If you are willing to put in the work, learning how to get rich in Canada is the first step you need to achieve an affluent future.
+It isn’t true that only people born with a silver spoon in their mouths get to become rich.
+If you’re willing to put in the work, learning how to get rich in Canada is the first step you need to achieve an affluent future.

 What Is A Rich Canadian?

 One percent of Canada‘s population holds about a quarter of total Canadian wealth at almost $3 trillion.
 That’s nearly $8 million to each of the wealthiest Canadians.
 However, that may not be an adequate definition of a rich Canadian.

 Some Canadians are asset-rich.
 They may have a home worth more than a million dollars but not enough liquidity or a decent income.
 Others might have a really high-paying job or a business but not enough tangible assets to their name.

 For me, a rich Canadian has enough income-producing assets (e.g., dividend stocks, rental properties, other investments) to sustain them even if they are not actively working.

 An example would be having $3,000,000 in income-producing assets.
 Even at 4% a year, they can get you $10,000 a month.
 If you already have an income source, you might be considered rich at just one-third of that.
 And it’s aside from your own home, which reduces your housing expenses quite drastically.